Dr. Karine Ndjoko Ioset

 excellence, integrity, leadership, and international cooperation.

-Dr. Lubamba’s research has focused on drug development and inflammatory diseases, with specialization in unfolded protein response pathway, immunology, and inflammatory mechanisms in lung Diseases.
+Dr. Lubamba’s research has focused on drug development, drug discovery, toxicology, immunology and inflammatory mechanisms in lung and liver Diseases.
 He has an extensive experience in translational research, respiratory diseases modeling systems and pathophysiology.
 He has been the Principal Investigator on many funded grants that aim to understand lung diseases and drug development.
 He is author of multiple journal articles and book chapter.

-Dr. Lubamba is a member of European Respiratory society, The American Heart Association, Society for Mucosal Immunology, Journal Reviewer for International Journal of Molecular sciences, Editorial Board Member of International Journal of Immunology National Academy of Medicine, and a recipient of the Belgium Royal Academy of medicine award (Albert-Pierre – Jean DUSTIN (2003-2007)).
-At SciBioix Consulting, He offers project delivery expertise to clients in biologics, pharmaceutical, medical device and combination product industries.
-Services include engineering, scientific, quality and regulatory support, preclinical drug development consulting services with expertise in toxicology technology and IT services.
+Dr. Lubamba is a member of European Respiratory Society, The American Heart Association, Society for Mucosal Immunology, Journal Reviewer for International Journal of Molecular Sciences, Editorial Board Member of International Journal of Immunology National Academy of Medicine, and a recipient of the Belgium Royal Academy of medicine award (Albert-Pierre – Jean DUSTIN (2003-2007)) for his work on Novel Approaches for Potential Therapy of Cystic Fibrosis.
+Dr. Lubamba was selected among researchers from 28 states (USA) and three countries to speak about his research on Electronic Cigarette at Harvard Medical School, Massachusetts (USA).
+An active and committed leader with expertise in building, coaching and driving teams.